tgoldenphoenix/trello-clone-web/README.md

 👉 Users can upload image file as avatar

+👉 User can create new board.
+Each board contains columns and columns' cards.
+Each user can have multiple boards (apply pagination).

-👉 Users can create new column and add cards to those column
+👉 Users can create new column and add cards to those column.

 👉 Users can change columns' order by drag and drop